maziac/z80dismblr/Readme.md

              CALL SUB2
              RET
 ~~~
-There are 2 sub routines SUB1 and SUB2.
+There are 2 subroutines SUB1 and SUB2.
 SUB1 flows-through into SUB2.
 So for the disassembler it is not clear to which subroutine the bytes "LD A,33" belong.
 This is solved by the following idea:
 The code above is logically the same as this: